soufianiso/soufianiso/README.md

   * HTML
   * CSS
   * BASH
-- 🔭 I’m currently working on Ml and AI Project "revealed soon"
+- 🔭 I’m currently working on an AI Project "revealed soon"
 - 🌱 I’m currently learning Golang and wanna master it.
 - 📫 How to reach me: soufiantamasi@gmail.com